mcneel/help-docs/_en/flamingo/5/help/render-window.md

 ## Progress
 {: #progress}
-Use the Progress information to monitor the status and progress of a Flamingo rendeirng.
+Use the Progress information to check the status and progress of a Flamingo rendering.

 #### Action
 Shows the current status of the rendering as is works through the model.